lora-aprs/LoRa_APRS_iGate/README.md

 ## Branches in this repository and version system

-This Firmware is developed in a rolling release system: everyday a new release could be created.
+This firmware is developed in a rolling release system: everyday a new release could be created.
 But there are still rules where new pull requests has to go and and how the version system looks like.

 ### Branches